 Reaching the peak of its popularity during the Spanish Inquisition of the 1600s, this was also known as the Judas Chair or the Guilded Cradle.
 The Judas Cradle was a torture device where the victim would be placed on top of a wooden pyramid with the triangular end inserted in the victim's anus or vagina.
-Arms and feet were tied or weighted in order to ensure maximum pain as the victim slowly descended.
+Arms and feet were tied or weighted in order to ensure maximum pain as gravity slowly pulled the victim downward.

 More often than not, the Judas Cradle was used to extract confessions or specific information from victims, so the addition of weights could increase the horror.
 Depending on the rate of the pyramid-sitter's progress, this torture could last anywhere from a few hours to a full day.

 While the torture was not usually intended to be fatal, it often was.
-The device was never cleaned, resulting in a high incidence of infection, which was often basically a death sentence in the centuries before antibiotics.
+Since the device was never cleaned, survivors experienced a high incidence of infection, which was effectively a death sentence in the centuries before antibiotics.

 The Brazen Bull

-Even though this torture was not used as frequently during the Middle Ages as it was used earlier by the Greek and Romans, it was still used in Central Europe.
-This torture is similar to being boiled alive.Some bulls were equipped with a removable back end, thereby making is possible to remove the entree through the Angus anus.
+Even though this torture was not used commonly during the Middle Ages compared to its reputation in the Greek and Roman Eras, it was allegedly still used in Central Europe.
+This torture was similar to being boiled alive, just without the water.